Art Therapy for Teens with Trauma: Effectiveness, Activities & Worksheets

 Can art therapy work for teens who say they’re “not creative”?

-How long does art therapy take to show results for trauma?
+How long does art therapy take to be effective?

 What makes Mission Prep Healthcare’s approach to teen trauma different?

-We integrate creative therapies with evidence-based treatments in structured, supportive environments, while involving families throughout the recovery process and providing academic support so teens don’t fall behind in school during treatment.
+At Mission Prep Healthcare, we specialize exclusively in treating adolescents aged 12–17, so every aspect of care is developmentally appropriate and fit for teen needs.
+We integrate art therapies with evidence-based treatments in structured, supportive environments, while involving families throughout the recovery process and providing academic support so teens don’t fall behind in school during treatment.